Stability condition on Calabi-Yau threefold of complete intersection of quadratic and quartic hypersurfaces: Clifford Type Inequality for Curves

 we get that $\Tilde{F}$ is $\sigma_{\alpha,\beta}$-semistable for $\beta>0$.
-By the similar argument to the first case, we know that the reduced character $pr(\tilde{F})$ is below the curve $\Gamma$.
+By a similar argument to the first case, we know that the reduced character $pr(\tilde{F})$ is below the curve $\Gamma$.
 Consider the line passing through $0$ and $pr(F)$ (Figure \ref{graph:gamma}).
 Then $pr(\Tilde{F})$ is on the same line.
-Let $x_1$ be the intersection of the line and $\Gamma$ on the left hand side.
+Let $x_1$ be the intersection of the line and $\Gamma$ on the left-hand side.
 We can solve $x_1$ explicitly depending on the slope of the line:

 When $\frac{H^2\ch_2(F)}{H\ch_1(F)}\in [-\frac{107}{6},-16)\cup(-\frac{63}{4},-\frac{193}{14}]$, let the line be $y=kx$, where $k=\frac{H^2\ch_2(F)}{H\ch_1(F)}$.
 Recall that when $x\in[n-\frac{1}{2},n+\frac{1}{2}]$, the curve $\Gamma$ has the form